 This week @sotchismotchi, @michalfryderyk, @mariaborowyux, Kasia, and Kamil visited our western neighbors in Berlin! 🐻 Sightseeing🌆, while on their to-do list, was not the reason behind the trip - their primary goal was to share how you can efficiently implement your products.💪 And they accomplished that during OUR OWN #UXDesign workshop, which we held in FactoryBerlin! 🎉 Isn't it cool? 😊 . . . #userexperience #ux #UXworkshop #ITindustry #Berlin #worktrip #levelup #learning #berlintechevents #webdeveloper #networking #happy #webdev #programming #programmer #developer #websitedesign #programmerslife #programmerslife #coding #poznan #poland #merixstudio #ITindustry

 On a daily basis, Maria and Kasia support SMBies and mature businesses by performing User Experience workshops, UX audits and research to fully recognize the real needs of their users.
-Many young founders are experts in their fields, but from time to time requiring support in early stages of software development processes.
+Many young founders are experts in their fields, but from time to time requiring support in early stages of product design process or software development processes.
 By getting to know the project we are able to recommend whatever it needs in-depth research, one-day scoping session or extended UX workshops that last up to two days.
 In-house workshops are an extremely effective way to transfer know-how and gather requirements of digital products and services.
 Although they can be well-performed remotely, we believe that the Berlin-based companies can benefit from the nearby location of Poznan.
 After all, one dollar (or euro) spend on research-related activities saves one hundred on development.